franbach/tooltipme/README.md

     <!--
       This is the tooltip itself.
-It wont be visible as long the user don't hover over the triggering element.
+It wont be visible as long the user don't hover the triggering element.
       In this example we are returning a data object 'myOptions' as our tooltip options.
     -->